 Herd Immunity Protection

-There are some people who should not be vaccinated.
+There are .
 For example, the (MMR) shouldn’t be given to children who are allergic to it, have a disease that affects their immune systems, or are undergoing cancer treatments.

 These children are usually protected by herd immunity.
 That’s when a large percentage of the community is protected against a pathogen so it cannot spread as widely or quickly.